 In my travels I have experienced quite a lot and had a few ideas along the way.
 This site is to share my thoughts, photos, music, writings, travel experiences, and developing political and social commentary with you.
 I hope you find it interesting and informative.

-John Rachel has a B. A. in Philosophy, has traveled extensively, is a songwriter, music producer, novelist, a left-of-left liberal, and has spent his entire life trying to resolve the intrinsic clash between the metaphysical purity of Buddhism and the overwhelming appeal of narcissism.
-Prompted by the trauma of graduating high school and having to leave his beloved city of Detroit to attend university, the development his social skills and world view were arrested at age 18.
+John Rachel has a B. A. in Philosophy, has traveled extensively, is a songwriter, music producer, novelist, and evolutionary humanist.
+He has spent his life trying to resolve the intrinsic clash between the metaphysical purity of Buddhism and the overwhelming appeal of narcissism.
+Prompted by the trauma of graduating high school and having to leave his beloved city of Detroit to attend university, the development of his social skills and world view were arrested at age 18.
 This affliction figures prominently in all of his creative work.

-The guy just can’t seem to settle down.
-His last permanent U.S. residence was Portland, Oregon where he had a state-of-the-art ProTools recording studio, music production house, radio promotion and music publishing company.
-During his ten years in Portland, he professionally recorded and produced many artists in the Pacific Northwest, releasing and promoting their music on radio across the U. S. of A.
+The author’s last permanent residence in America was Portland, Oregon where he had a state-of-the-art ProTools recording studio, music production house, a radio promotion and music publishing company.
+He recorded and produced several artists in the Pacific Northwest, releasing and promoting their music on radio across America and overseas.

 John Rachel now lives in a quiet, traditional, rural Japanese community, where he finds undiminishing delight in the ringing of temple bells three times a day by monks at a local Shinto shrine.
 These days he is mostly immersed in good vibrations.